 Think you might have a few other startup expenses that bring your costs over budget?
 Or are you planning to start a business that needs startup supplies and has overhead costs?
 Does your type of business require some registration fees?

 If you haven’t got any financial wiggle room, try rounding up some bucks through crowdfunding sites like Kickstarter or GoFundMe.
 You’ll trade off some future profits, but you’ll have some backup in the bank.

 Starting a business is tough, especially if you’re doing it on a shoestring budget.
 And especially if you’re working a full-time job at the same time.
 But that doesn’t mean it has to be super expensive, too!

-Step One: get a .com domain from Rebel on sale for a limited time.
+Step One: get a .com domain from Rebel.
+Your first year is ALWAYS on sale.